ahmadelsallab/flex/README.md

 However, this structure is not mandatory; you still can use some features like configuration management without that structure.

 The structure is described here:
-- configs: contains the different meta_data, params and results of different experiments using the Configuration base class.
+- configs: contains the different configurations of different experiments using the Configuration base class.
-You can define them directly as dicts (see the examples example/notebooks).
-However, if you wish to re-use some configuration, it's better to inherit from Configuration.
 - data: contains custom re-usable loaders and pre-processors
 - models: contains the different custom re-usable models
 - runs: contains the different experiments and deployment apps.